-Internationalization of Academic Programs: While Educational Institutions recognize the importance of preparing graduates who are internationally knowledgeable, the academic opportunities for enhancing their learning experience on and off campus are not yet well-integrated into academic programs across the campus.
+Internationalization of Academic Programs: While Educational Institutions recognize the importance of preparing graduates who are internationally known, the academic opportunities for enhancing their learning experience on and off-campus are not yet well integrated into academic programs across the campus.
 Plans to adapt the curriculum and pedagogy are needed to address the importance of students becoming more knowledgeable in this regard.

 International Alumni Engagement: Alumni are agents of internationalization and universities should be looking at them as a powerful resource.
 Plans to invest in international alumni engagement need to be part of the institutional international strategy because these alumni serve as connectors, as ambassadors of the institution, and as sources of information for academic and research initiatives.
 They also serve as important references for students seeking opportunities and for prospective new students.

 2.1 Current International Engagement

 The Institute partakes in many international activities, both formal and informal.
 This allows the Institution to keep abreast of current events in the Educational Sphere.
 The Institution has also focused on assuring that we are current on all electronic learning applications to allow our Educational Platform to provide the best Pedagogical, Taxonomy, and Curriculum Management possible for the benefit of our Educators and Students.